emlynwest/setui/README.md

 setting set to the correct column name.
 While SetUI does not care what this is it is often best to use a URL friendly property, such as one generated with the slug observer.

+# JavaScript

+The module also includes some basic javascript to allow a slightly nicer user interaction.
+To enable this you will want to symlink the files in `assets` to the appropriate asset folders.
+While you can copy the files, doing so means you will manually have to update the assets when the module is updated.

+Once the JS is included in the page it will automatically collapse non-active branches and allow branches to be opened and closed.

+jQuery 1.7 or higher is required.

 # Testing

 Currently the module is not unit tested due to the complications of testing FuelPHP v1 modules outside of an application.

+# Acknowledgements

+Triangle icon by <a href="http://www.flaticon.com/authors/elegant-themes" title="Elegant Themes">Elegant Themes</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>